Trump remark draws sharp reactions from UN, Haiti, Africa

 “Certain Washington politicians choose to fight for foreign countries, but President Trump will always fight for the American people,” White House spokesman Raj Shah said.

-The Associated Press cotributed to this story
+The Associated Press contributed to this story